 Nt,s=j= κt,s=j* Nt,s=e Eq.
 4.1

-The survival rate, κt,s=j, was calculated using a Beverton-Holt Transition function (Moussalli & Hilborn 1986).
+The survival rate, κt,s=j, was calculated using a Beverton-Holt transition function (Moussalli & Hilborn 1986).

 κt,s=j= ρt,s1+ ρt,sNt,s-1ηs Eq.
 4.2

-where the productivity parameter ρt,s represented time varying maximum survival rate without density dependence, and ηs represented the carrying capacity, or the maximum number of individuals that could survive past each life stage.
-The productivity parameter was estimated conditional on environmental covariates (Table 1) using an inverse logit function of basal productivity, βs, which represented the mean survival rate at low density.
+where the productivity parameter ρt,s represents time-varying maximum survival rate in the absence of density-dependent compensation, and ηs represents the carrying capacity, or the maximum number of individuals that could survive to the end of each life stage.
+The productivity parameter was estimated conditional on environmental covariates (Table 1) using an inverse logit function of basal productivity, βs, which represented the mean survival rate (in logit space) at low density.

 ρt,s= 11+e(-βs- c=1ciθs,cXs,c,t) Eq.
 4.3

-Here, a matrix of mean-scaled covariate values c, Xs,c,t, were multiplied by an associated covariate coefficient, θs,c, which described the relative influence of each covariate, c, on stage specific survival rates.
+Here, a matrix of mean-scaled covariate values c, Xs,c,t, were multiplied by an associated coefficient θs,c, which described the influence of each covariate, c, on stage specific survival rates.

 Upon surviving their first summer at sea, Chum salmon migrate to the Eastern Aleutian Islands and Western Gulf of Alaska, where they spend up to five years at sea before returning to the Yukon River (Farley Jr et al. 2024).
-The first winter in the GOA is hypothesized as a critical life stage step where high mortality occurs.
+The first winter in the GOA is hypothesized to be a critical life stage step where high mortality occurs.
 Thus, survival was estimated during the first winter at sea, κt,s=m.
 Survival during the first winter at sea was estimated using the Beverton-Holt transition function described above (Eq.
-4.2) and the productivity parameter, which informs survival, was estimated conditional on environmental covariates described in Table 1 for the marine stage.
+4.2) and the productivity parameter, which informs the maximum survival rate, was estimated conditional on environmental covariates described in Table 1 for the marine stage.

 Nt,s=m= κt,s=m * Nt,s=j Eq.
 4.4